 There is also a special board entitled, ‘Former Headmasters and Headmistresses’, with names dating back to 1724 when The Reverend Thomas Stockdale was the first headmaster of the Wigton Free Grammar School.

 Perhaps most poignant of all is The Nelson School’s Roll of Honour Board, which lists the names of those former pupils who lost their lives in both World War One and World War Two.
-On Remembrance Day every year, student representatives from each tutor group gather together in the library to honour the memory of these pupils.
-Their names are read out by the Sixth Form co-head prefects and a trumpeter plays the Last Post to herald the one-minute silence during this moving ceremony.
+On Remembrance Day every year, pupil representatives from each Form Group gather together in the library to honour the memory of these pupils.
+Their names are read out by the sixth-form co-head prefects and a trumpeter plays the Last Post to herald the one-minute silence during this moving ceremony.

-In 1995, the school became a single-site school and the lower and middle school library stock was incorporated into the sixth form library to create a whole school library for all our students.
+In 1995, the school became a single-site school and the lower and middle school library stock was incorporated into the sixth-form library to create a whole school library for all our pupils.

-It now functions effectively as a modern school library with an up-to-date computerised library management system in place; a vast improvement on the old Browne issue system!
+It now functions effectively as a modern school library with an up-to-date computerised library management system in place.